justinkelly/az_databases/README.md

 #### PHP
 The server component on AZ Databases uses the Laravel PHP framework.
 This requries a server with PHP 5.5 and MySQL.

-To install thsi componey copy the 'server' folder onto your webserver
+To install this component, copy the 'server' folder onto your webserver

 Copy the file '.env.example' and rename it as '.env'.
 This file contains the MySQL database connection details, fill in the below listed fields with the appropraite data fro your environment

 ```
 DB_HOST=localhost